Robin van Persie: 2009–10 season

 With only one year remaining of his contract, Van Persie was in negotiations with Arsenal about an extension for several months in 2009.
-Finally, it was announced in July that he had signed a new long-term contract with his club, stating, "My heart is with Arsenal and I just can't picture myself in a different shirt."
+Finally, it was announced in July that he had signed a new long-term contract with his club, stating: "My heart is with Arsenal and I just can't picture myself in a different shirt."
 The departure of Emmanuel Adebayor also meant that the Dutchman was now the main striker in Wenger's 4–3–3 system.
 Van Persie started the 2009–10 season with two assists in the first match against Everton, which led to a 6–1 victory.
-As one of the first choice penalty and corner takers, he has set up many of Arsenal's goals, including Thomas Vermaelen's debut goal against Everton.
+As one of the first choice penalty and corner takers, he set up many of Arsenal's goals, including Thomas Vermaelen's debut goal against Everton.
 He scored his first goal of the season in the 4–2 loss at Eastlands to Manchester City, where he later had his head stomped on by former teammate Adebayor (an act the referee failed to notice, but the FA later charged Adebayor with violent conduct and served him with a three-game suspension).

-He then scored goals against Olympiacos, Fulham, Blackburn Rovers, Birmingham City, West Ham United, and Tottenham.
+He then scored goals against Olympiacos, Fulham, Blackburn Rovers, Birmingham City, West Ham United and Tottenham.
 Van Persie's excellent form in October did not go unrecognised as he was named Premier League Player of the Month for October, his second such award.
 On 14 November, however, he injured his ankle in an international friendly and was initially expected to be out for six weeks, but further tests showed that he would be out of action for five months.
 Van Persie made his return on 14 April, in a 2–1 loss to Tottenham Hotspur.
 He then scored a header against Blackburn Rovers in the 2–1 defeat, and a goal assisted by Theo Walcott in the 4–0 win over Fulham in the last league game of 2009–10 season.